An employee who is covered by a collective bargaining agreement except to the extent participation is provided under such agreement.

 - has not reached the end of the month during which age 26 is attained, or

 - is totally and continuously disabled and incapable of self-sustaining employment by reason of mental or physical disability, provided the child:

-(i) was, or would have been, covered as an eligible family member under this Plan immediately prior to the birthday on which the child's eligibility would have otherwise ceased, or
+b) was covered as an eligible family member under this Plan immediately prior to age 26 when the child's eligibility would have otherwise ceased, and

-A child who was disabled by reason of a mental disability but who no longer meets the requirements of paragraph 2(a) above, ceases to be an eligible family member 300 days following the date on which the applicable requirement is not met.
+A child aged 26 or over who was disabled but who no longer meets the requirements of paragraph two (2) above, ceases to be an eligible family member 60 days following the date on which the applicable requirement is not met.